toolleeo/cli-apps/README.md

 * [chet-client](https://github.com/Hillside-Labs/chet-client) - Measure your commands to speed up your development.
 * [config-file-validator](https://github.com/Boeing/config-file-validator) - Cross Platform tool to validate configuration files.
 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
+* [envio](https://github.com/envio-cli/envio) - Envio is a command-line tool that simplifies the management of environment variables across multiple profiles.
+It allows users to easily switch between different configurations and apply them to their current environment.
 * [flog](https://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [fzf-tab-completion](https://github.com/lincheney/fzf-tab-completion) - Tab completion using fzf.
 * [gentoo-install](https://github.com/oddlama/gentoo-install) - This project aspires to be your favourite way to install gentoo.
 It aims to provide a smooth installation experience, both for beginners and experts.
 You may configure it by using a menuconfig-inspired interface or simply via a config file.